ourtownrentals/geocore-s3image/README.md

 # GeoCore S3 Image

+### Runtime Dependencies

+- [AWS SDK for PHP] version 3.
+- [ramsey/uuid] version 3.

+[AWS SDK for PHP]: https://aws.amazon.com/sdk-for-php/
+[ramsey/uuid]:

 ## Installation

+1. Ensure the above dependencies are installed.
-Place the contents of this addon into `addons/s3image` under the root of your [GeoCore] install.
+2. Place the contents of this addon into `addons/s3image` under the root of your [GeoCore] install.
-Then, install and enable the addon.
+3. Install and enable the addon from the GeoCore admin panel.

 [GeoCore]: https://geodesicsolutions.com/geocore-software.html